 Field Bits Туре Description WSFLASH [1:0] rw Wait States for the Flash Memory This bitfield defines the number of additional wait states, which are added for a read access from the Flash memory area, which is located in the address range from C0'0000_H to DF'FFFF_H.
 No additional wait state is introduced for the Flash read access.
-This corresponds to a Flash read access.
-This corresponds to a Flash read access in two clock cycle.
-One additional wait states are introduced for the Flash read access.
-This corresponds to a Flash read access in two clock cycles. (default) Two additional wait states are introduced for the Flash read access in three clock cycles.
+This corresponds to a Flash read access in one clock cycle.
+O1 One additional wait state is introduced for the Flash read access.
+This corresponds to a Flash read access in two clock cycles. (default) 10 Two additional wait states are introduced for the Flash read access in three clock cycles.
+11 Three additional wait states are introduced for the Flash read access in three clock cycles.
 11 Three additional wait states are introduced for the Flash read access.
 This corresponds to a Flash read access in three clock cycles.
 11 Three additional wait states are introduced for the Flash read access.
 This corresponds to a Flash read access in three clock cycles.
 11 Three additional wait states are introduced for the Flash read access.
 This corresponds to a Flash read access in three clock cycles.
 11 Three additional wait states are introduced for the Flash read access.
 This corresponds to a Flash read access in three clock cycles.
+11 Three additional wait states are introduced for the Flash read access.
+This corresponds to a Flash read access in three clock cycles.
+11 Three additional wait states are introduced for the Flash read access.
+This corresponds to a Flash read access in four clock cycles.